bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 * Naturally, I extended this to 2 images, then multiple images, finally the entire dataset.

-One thing that I found incredibly useful is that for each set of experiments, I took notes!
-Ugh...
+One thing that I found incredibly useful is to take notes for each set of experiments... duhhh!
 I know it's obvious but it's easy to be lazy when you're working on your own.
 You'll see at the bottom of the notebook I put some notes for each time I was working on it.
 You'll see some of the frustration and false starts that I went through.